Mosqlimate-project/imdc_template_2026/README.md

 After this you can just open the notebooks indicated below and follow the instructions in them.

 Follow the [R demo rmd](/Demo%20Notebooks/R%20demo.Rmd) or [Python demo notebook](/Demo%20Notebooks/Python%20demo.ipynb) to learn of the essential steps you must follow to complete a submission of your work.
 For more details check the [mosqlient documentation](https://mosqlimate-client.readthedocs.io/en/latest/tutorials/API/registry/).
+Video tutorials for prediction submission are available here: one for [R](https://www.youtube.com/watch?v=57hM-dVY4hA&list=PLh4FLfhFN5irN_IoZvy4c3cf4ZWrSWrwF&index=3) and another for [Python](https://www.youtube.com/watch?v=YorYQ6phAfw&list=PLh4FLfhFN5irN_IoZvy4c3cf4ZWrSWrwF&index=2).
 If you run into dificulties, please reach out fo help at our [discord server](https://discord.gg/yqtgW4TC).